-As you can see there’s quite the choice!
+As you can see there’s quite a choice!

-For the remaining choices in Semester One it was really hard!
-In Classical Civilisations you get to learn about the Ancient Greeks and Romans.
+For the remaining choices in trimester one, it was really hard!
+In Classical Civilisations, you get to learn about the Ancient Greeks and Romans.
 I was definitely taking that!
 The competition was between Archaeology of Britain and Heritage and Modern War.
 I liked the idea of learning about Heritage, but I don’t like learning about modern history.
 I find it depressing and too real, it’s too close to home.
 It’s because of this I chose the Archaeology module.
 It was really good!!
-I learnt about the stone age onwards.
-It was during this course that I learnt I have a real passion for the stone age and what they invented, I love learning about how they lived!
+I learned about the stone age onwards.
+It was during this course that I learned I have a real passion for the stone age and what they invented, I love learning about how they lived!
 They weren’t the dumb brutes we make them out to be!
-I also learnt the theory of some basic surveying techniques.
-Surprisingly enough, this was my favourite module of the semester! 🙂
+I also learned the theory of some basic surveying techniques.
+Surprisingly enough, this was my favourite module of the trimester! 🙂

-Semester two choices!
-My first confession… initially I only took two history modules for my second semester as I was also learning basic Spanish too.
-However, if you take a language, the module spans across both semesters.
-So I would therefore be taking four modules in semester one, and three in semester two.
+My first confession… initially I only took two history modules for my second trimester as I was also learning basic Spanish.
+However, if you take a language, the module spans across both trimesters.
+So I would, therefore, be taking four modules in trimester one, and three in trimester two.
 I dropped Spanish.
 The workload was too much.
 Many times it felt like I had to decide which was more important, studying history or studying Spanish.
 Not a good choice!
-So I dropped it and changed my second semester to three history modules instead 🙂
+So I dropped it and changed my second trimester to three history modules instead 🙂